sendgrid/docs/source/Integrate/Mail_Servers/postfix.md

 Some implementations of Postfix only allow passwords to contain letters and numbers, meaning you may need to ensure your SendGrid password is only alphanumeric.
 {% endwarning %}

+Check if you have Postfix installed on your Debian/ Ubuntu server, if not follow the following:
+{% codeblock %}
+sudo apt install postfix
+{% endcodeblock %}
+Now if you have just installed postfix then it will ask for configuration.
+We need to set postfix server as "Satellite System".
+If you had postfix installed already, you can reconfigure the package using:

+{% codeblock %}
+dpkg-reconfigure postfix
+{% endcodeblock %}

+In the SMTP relay host, use SendGrid Server Info, [smtp.sendgrid.net]:587 .

 Find your Postfix config file, typically **/etc/postfix/main.cf**, and add the following:

 {% codeblock %}